Original version printed serially in the Floyd Press, 2012-13.

 No matter who is the lead-foot, the worldwide compulsion to speed has reached this land of 381 square miles and a single pair of two-lane highways.
 In France I once remarked that driving was often antisocial. “‘Antisocial,’” retorted a native, “It’s a %#d+> war!”
 In England, when the vehicle behind ours pushed threateningly close, a fellow passenger nailed the act as “motorized bullying.”
 One writer described SR 46 in Florida as a place where “ramped-up motorists try to outdo each other to see how fast and aggressively they can drive on this once-quiet country road.”
 (Bill Belleville, Rediscovering Rawlings, a River and Time, p.
 29.)

 In Floyd County the roads curve, climb hills, and have numberless turnoffs as well as sudden obstructions.
+On Rt.
+221 north (to or from Roanoke), I counted about fifty curves between the town and county limits.
 All this danger is complicated by darkness, rain, fog, ice, snow, deer, and cell phones.
 In a further paradox, residents often barrel through scenery that is nearly timeless geologically.
 And they seem to ignore a beauty that constantly shifts depending on topography, season, weather, and time of day.
 Add one more incongruous note that helps to define the county: although many people are determined to use fossil fuels sparingly, some of their fellow citizens would use the last drop of gasoline on earth to keep a vehicle from slowing up a hill.

 Fred wrote about traveling between his house on Goose Creek Run and the hardtop: